 The lipid layer of the skin can be destroyed for a number of reasons:

-2. Uncontrolled adoption of ultraviolet baths.
+2. Uncontrolled taking of ultraviolet baths.

 3. Frequent sudden changes in temperature.